networkit/networkit/Doc/www/api/DevGuide.rst

 NetworKit Development Guide
 ===========================

-NetworKit is an open-source toolkit for high-performance network analysis.
 This text is meant to provide some guidelines for the ongoing development of the project.
 It is meant for core developers, occasional contributors, and students working on the code.